Managing your finances

 Career, financial and retirement planning seminars

 We run career and financial planning seminars to assist staff of all ages to plan for their career and retirement needs.
 We encourage to take advantage of these opportunities.
-Contact Professional and Organisational Development.
+Contact Organisational Development.

 Superannuation and KiwiSaver

 Unisaver is a registered superannuation scheme which is available to all permanent staff and to employees on fixed term employment agreements (which still have two or more years to run at the time the staff members applies to join).

 We encourage you to seek advice directly from your superannuation provider on the impact of any potentially agreed changes to your employment arrangements as you approach retirement.
 There may be conditions or restrictions you need to consider.
 Relevant unions may also be able to provide information or advice.

 KiwiSaver is a voluntary, work-based savings scheme to which the employer contributes.

 It is never too late to join either of these schemes.
-For more information see Superannuation.
+For more information, search on "Superannuation" on the Staff Intranet.

 Staff who belong to KiwiSaver almost certainly shares.
 Night classes for beginner investors are provided by the New Zealand Shareholders Association.